 Remember to also look at seasonal retail trends that remain popular year after year.
 Holiday decorations, cards and party accessories are always in high demand during Q4.
-Sourcing affordable, quality products from low-cost territories such as China can help you capture these long-term sales trends without breaking the bank.
+Sourcing affordable, quality products from low-cost territories like China can help you capture these long-term sales trends without breaking the bank.

 2. Sourcing from China: Pros and cons

 China accounts for 28.7% of the world's manufacturing output, making it a major supplier of goods for businesses worldwide.
-Chinese suppliers are often willing to work with smaller companies and offer smaller minimum order quantities.
-With many manufacturers to choose from and platforms like Alibaba.com simplifying the search process, online sellers can find a wide variety of products to source from the region.
+Chinese suppliers are often willing to work with smaller companies and offer smaller quantity orders.
+With many manufacturers to choose from and platforms like Alibaba simplifying the search process, online sellers can find a wide variety of products to source from the region.

 However, there are also some potential pitfalls to be aware of when sourcing goods from China.
 These include intellectual property protection, language barriers, and product importation and customs clearance complexities.
 Businesses should carefully consider these issues before partnering with a Chinese supplier.

 One way to mitigate risks is using a sourcing agent.
 A sourcing agent can help you evaluate potential suppliers, verify contracts and documents, and communicate your needs to ensure that your products match your expectations.